fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 ### An Open Door To Brazil

-GOL Airlines is not an SkyTeam partner but it's a valuable partner for SkyTeam travelers seeking to explore South America's largest country.
-Both Air France-KLM and Delta have a major stake in the company.
+GOL Airlines is not a SkyTeam partner but a valuable partner for SkyTeam travelers seeking to explore South America's largest country.
+Both Air France-KLM and Delta have a significant stake in the company.
 With its extensive domestic network spanning over 60 destinations, GOL provides convenient connections to Brazil's iconic landmarks, from the bustling metropolis of São Paulo to the sun-kissed beaches of Rio de Janeiro and the lush rainforests of the Amazon.

 SkyTeam passengers can seamlessly integrate GOL flights into their itineraries, enjoying seamless connections and reciprocal benefits through the SkyTeam partnership (earning and redeeming miles on GOL flights too).
 GOL's modern fleet and commitment to on-time performance ensure a comfortable and reliable travel experience.
 Explore Brazil's diverse regions, from the vibrant cultural hub of Salvador to the breathtaking Iguazu Falls, all made accessible through GOL's extensive domestic connections.